 1. Systematic Exclusion of the Needy

-The core issue is that despite the use of objective drone technology, the “human element” (local Tehsil staff) is allegedly manipulating the results.
-Families like that of Ram Dulari Devi and Anarkali Devi have been left out of the property card distribution, despite being legitimate residents.
-This suggests that the drone’s data is being filtered or altered by corrupt officials before the final cards are issued.
+Despite the use of objective drone technology, local Tehsil staff allegedly manipulate the results.
+Families like Ram Dulari Devi and Anarkali Devi have not received property cards, even though they are legitimate residents.
+This situation suggests that corrupt officials filter or alter the drone’s data before issuing the final cards.
+(Corruption in UP’s Swamitwa Scheme)

 2. Failure of Administrative Accountability

-• Lack of Transparency: Lists are being prepared and finalized without proper public consultation.
+• Lack of Transparency: Lists are being prepared and finalised without proper public consultation.

 • Arbitrary Selection: The list of beneficiaries in Village Dubar Kalan appears selective rather than comprehensive, favoring some while ignoring others.